• Across the Atlantic, Africans also have a vested interest in the outcome of the US election.

 Take South Africa as an example.
 For us South Africans observing this political discourse, it’s reminiscent of local rhetoric, where terms like ‘rented black’, ‘anti-revolutionary’, and amasela (thieves) are commonly used.

-Similarly, the Democratic Alliance often calls on South Africans to ‘save’ the country by voting the African National Congress out.
-In this vein, Harris urges Americans to ‘save the country’ by voting Trump out.
+Similarly, the Democratic Alliance often calls on South Africans to ‘save’ the country by voting out the African National Congress.
+In this vein, Harris urges Americans to ‘save the country’ by voting out Trump.
 Such is the nature of political battles.

 Read alsoThe US Congress proposes extending Agoa to 2041, covering all African countries